veniamin-ilmer/analysis/tic-tac-toe.md

 I ran a simulation of every possible move in Tic Tac Toe and gathered statistics over possibilities of winning.

-Below you can click on each move and get the resulting possibilities for each.

 Before starting the game, it is interesting to note:

 * The first player has *51%* possibilities for winning.